 Students must complete an application to apply to the Public Health major.
 Applications for the Public Health major are available on December 15 of every year.
+The deadline to apply to the Public Health major is May 15.
 The BSPH application can be found on College of Public Health website.